oxford-pharmacoepi/diagCovVaxExposures/readme.md

-diagCovVaxExposures- CohortDiagnostics package to assess Covid-19 vaccines
+diagCovVaxExposures: CohortDiagnostics package to assess Covid-19 vaccines
 ========================================================================================================================================================

 ## Running the analysis